opengeospatial/ogcapi-features/extensions/cql/README.md

 NOTES:

+The file 'resources/catCql.bnf' contains the BNF text exactly as it exists in the OGC Catalogue specification (http://docs.opengeospatial.org/is/12-168r6/12-168r6.html#54).
+It is included here for convenience but is, as I have mentioned, pretty rough!

 This is a very rough first draft put up here so that more eyes can take a look at it.
 Some outstanding issues include: